CSPF-Founder/dionaea-darwis/Manual.md

 ## Logout

-You can click on the 'logout' option to successfully logout from the panel.
+You can click on the `logout` option to successfully logout from the panel.

 ## Forgot Password

-In case the password for the panel has been forgotten, you can click the 'Forgot Password' link on the login page to reset it.
+In case the password for the panel has been forgotten, you can click the `Forgot Password` link on the login page to reset it.

 <img src="./docimages/login.png" alt="drawing" width="500"/>